 Systems can also be purchased with professional monitoring services designed to go the extra mile.

-Here in lies the real value of these systems: they don’t just alert you to danger.
-They make sure someone else knows about it, too, so they can come to your aid if need be.
+Here lies the real value of these systems: they don’t just alert you to danger.
+They make sure someone else knows about it too, so they can come to your aid if needed.